-A coughing cat is not normal and it is important he see a veterinarian to determine why he is coughing, this is especially important if your cat is experiencing difficulty breathing which may present as deep or rapid breathing, noisy breathing, shallow breathing and panting.
+A coughing cat is not normal and it is important to see a veterinarian to determine why the cat is coughing, this is especially important if your cat is experiencing difficulty breathing which may present as deep or rapid breathing, noisy breathing, shallow breathing and panting.
 The gums may be pale or blue-tinged, which is a sign of poor oxygenation.
 All of these symptoms are a medical emergency.

 It is easy to confuse sneezing or the gagging and retching associated with hairballs with coughing.
 If possible, try to get a video recording of your cat coughing to show to your veterinarian.